General

 Retirement homes are subject to the Act and Ontario Regulation 166/11.
 The Act is based on the principles of consumer protection and resident safety.
 It sets out resident rights and protections and corresponding obligations on operators of homes.

-• Residential Tenancies Act;
+• Residential Tenancies Act.

-• Fire Prevention and Protection Act;
+• Fire Prevention and Protection Act.

-• Health Protection and Promotion Act; and
+• Health Protection and Promotion Act.

 • Building Code Act.

-• the ability of the applicant to provide care services;
+• the ability of the applicant to provide care services.

 • the past conduct of the applicant affords and provides reasonable grounds to believe that the home will be operated in accordance with the law, with honesty and integrity, and in a manner that is not prejudicial to the health, safety or welfare of residents.